St Mary the Virgin, Wotton-under-Edge

-One of the oldest churches in its area, St Mary's was consecrated on 19 August 1283 by Bishop of Worcester, Godfrey Giffard.
+St Mary the Virgin is the Church of England parish church of the town of Wotton-under-Edge in Gloucestershire.
+It is a Grade I listed building.
+St Mary's was consecrated on 19 August 1283 by Bishop of Worcester, Godfrey Giffard.
 It is believed that most of the church as it is today was completed in 1325, some 171 years after its first recorded vicar, Gerinus, in 1154.
-It is one of four churches in the town of Wotton-under-Edge in Gloucestershire.
+It is one of four churches in Wotton-under-Edge.

 Layout

 Sacristy

 The sacristy was built in the 1830s and contains charity boards that were originally from the galleries, located at the west end of the church.
 The sacristy contains clothing for the acolytes and minister, as well as other items used within the service.

 Sanctuary

-The roof over the sanctuary is all that remains of the 16th century roof that covered the nave.
-The reredos (a more recent part of this church) is made from English Oak in 14th Century style to blend in with the historic image of the rest of the church, in memory of Charlotte Sewell, mother of vicar Canon Sewell (1882–1902).
+The roof over the sanctuary is all that remains of the 16th-century roof that covered the nave.
+The reredos (a more recent part of this church) is made from English oak in 14th-century style to blend in with the historic image of the rest of the church, in memory of Charlotte Sewell, mother of vicar Canon Sewell (1882–1902).

 The East Window dates back to the completion of the church in 1325, depicting angels and saints in adoration of Christ.